 Keep naps short

-According to the National Sleep Foundation, most people feel refreshed after a 20-minute nap.
-And the Mayo Clinic recommends restricting your naps to 10 to 30 minutes.
+The Mayo Clinic recommends restricting your naps to 10 to 30 minutes.
 “The longer you nap, the more likely you are to feel groggy afterward,” their website explains.
+Issues like Sleep Inertia or that inherent grogginess one may feel after waking up from a nap, and nighttime sleep problems can pop up when they aren’t kept short, according to the clinic.

 If you work a 9-to-5 job (or something similar), nap during the mid-afternoon